blindnet-io/openness-framework/OpenSource/checklists/01-set-up.md

 - [ ] README content is clear, concise, and complete
 - [ ] README content makes no infringements to the [plain language guidelines](https://www.plainlanguage.gov/media/FederalPLGuidelines.pdf)

-### Naming and Presentation

-- [ ] Project has a cool name that people can easily remember
-- [ ] URL of the repository and title of the README contain the name of the project
-- [ ] URL of the repository and title of the README are clear, concise, and do not include any dispensable word

 ## License

 - [ ] Project use a valid license according to the Blindnet Open Source Program